tiebingzhang/tailscale/api.md

 `Accept` - Sets the return type of the updated ACL.
 Response is parsed `JSON` if `application/json` is explicitly named, otherwise HuJSON will be returned.

 ###### POST Body
-ACL JSON or HuJSON (see https://tailscale.com/kb/1018/acls for more details).
+The POST body should be a JSON or [HuJSON](https://github.com/tailscale/hujson#hujson---human-json) formatted JSON object.
+An ACL policy may contain the following top-level properties:

 `Groups` - Static groups of users which can be used for ACL rules.
 `Hosts` - Hostname aliases to use in place of IP addresses or subnets.
 `ACLs` - Access control lists.
 `TagOwners` - Defines who is allowed to use which tags.
 `Tests` - Run on ACL updates to check correct functionality of defined ACLs.

+See https://tailscale.com/kb/1018/acls for more information on those properties.

 ##### Example
 ```